The postal service in Japan is operated by Japan Post Co., Ltd. A delivery service for small packages is also provided by takuhaibin companies.

 - If you don’t know the exact postage cost or the item you want to send doesn’t fit the mailbox’s slot, you need to take it to a nearby post office to mail.

-In addition to the Japan Post's "Yu-Pack," there are also home delivery services provided by courier companies.
-Most convenience stores handle home delivery services, making it even more convenient.
+In addition to the Japan Post’s "Yu-Pack," there are also home delivery services provided by courier companies.
+Most convenience stores handle "Yu-Pack" or home delivery services, making it even more convenient.

 By applying for a pickup with either telephone or the Internet, the courier company will come pick up your package from your home.